-1. perform each Claims Review in accordance with the specific requirements of the CIA;

-2. follow all applicable Medicare and state Medicaid program rules and reimbursement guidelines in making assessments in the Claims Review;

-3. request clarification from the appropriate authority (e.g., Medicare contractor), if in doubt of the application of a particular Medicare or state Medicaid program, policy or regulation;

-4. respond to all OIG inquires in a prompt, objective, and factual manner; and

-5. prepare timely, clear, well-written reports that include all the information required by Appendix B to the CIA.
+- 1. perform each Claims Review in accordance with the specific requirements of the CIA; - 2. follow all applicable Medicare, state Medicaid, and TRICARE program rules and reimbursement guidelines in making assessments in the Claims Review; - 3. request clarification from the appropriate authority (e.g., Medicare contractor), if in doubt of the application of a particular Medicare, state Medicaid, or TRICARE program policy or regulation; - 4. respond to all OIG inquires in a prompt, objective, and factual manner; and - 5. prepare timely, clear, well-written reports that include all the information required by Appendix B to the CIA.

-D. PFH Responsibilities
+D. UHS Responsibilities

-PFH shall ensure that the IRO has access to all records and personnel necessary to complete the reviews listed in III.D of this CIA and that all records furnished to the IRO are accurate and complete.
+UHS shall ensure that the IRO has access to all records and personnel necessary to complete the reviews listed in III.E of this CIA and that all records furnished to the IRO are accurate and complete.